Penda of Mercia: Campaigns between Maserfield and the Winwaed

 Defeat at Maserfield must have weakened Northumbrian influence over the West Saxons, and the new West Saxon king Cenwealh—who was still pagan at this time—was married to Penda's sister.
 It may be surmised that this meant he was to some extent within what Kirby called a "Mercian orbit".
 However, when Cenwealh (according to Bede) "repudiated" Penda's sister in favour of another wife, Penda drove Cenwealh into exile in East Anglia in 645, where he remained for three years before regaining power.
 Who governed the West Saxons during the years of Cenwealh's exile is unknown; Kirby considered it reasonable to conclude that whoever ruled was subject to Penda.
 He also suggested that Cenwealh may not have been able to return to his kingdom until after Penda's death.

 In 654, the East Anglian king Anna, who had harboured the exiled Cenwealh, was killed by Penda.
-He was succeeded by a brother, Aethelhere; since Aethelhere was subsequently a participant in Penda's doomed invasion of Bernicia in 655 (see below), it may be that Penda installed Aethelhere in power.
+He was succeeded by a brother, Æthelhere; since Æthelhere was subsequently a participant in Penda's doomed invasion of Bernicia in 655 (see below), it may be that Penda installed Æthelhere in power.
 It has been suggested that Penda's wars against the East Angles "should be seen in the light of interfactional struggles within East Anglia."
 It may also be that Penda made war against the East Angles with the intention of securing Mercian dominance over the area of Middle Anglia, where Penda established his son Peada as ruler.